 It’s bizarre to think that Beltre was considered not just a consolation prize for the Rangers after failing to re-sign Cliff Lee, but even an awkward fit, considering Texas already had a third baseman in Michael Young.
 (There were actually people who didn’t think Young should lose his job!)
 Beltre was probably already a borderline Hall of Famer when he signed this deal, but he secured his shoo-in status with year after year of brilliance with the Rangers, culminating with him reaching the 3,000-hit plateau.
 Just don’t touch his head.

 Contract: Seven years, $120 million, 2010

-The Cardinals traded the A’s Brett Wallace, Clayton Mortensen and Shane Peterson (along with $1.5 million) for Holliday in July 2009 but were swept that postseason by the Dodgers, in large part because of a dropped fly ball by Holliday that would have won Game 2.
+The Cardinals traded the A’s Brett Wallace, Clayton Mortensen and Shane Peterson (along with $1.5 million) for Holliday in July 2009, but they were swept that postseason by the Dodgers, in large part because of a dropped fly ball by Holliday that would have won Game 2.
 They happily shelled out $120 million for the slugger, and he was worth every penny.
 Initially, he was thought of as a lineup supplement for Pujols, but after Albert left, Holliday became his replacement, and he did a reasonable impersonation.
-Holliday put up a career .293/.380/.494 line for the Cardinals, which, adjusted for ballpark factors, was actually better than he’d pulled off in Colorado.
-He made four All-Star teams, received MVP votes four times and ended up helping the Cardinals win a World Series title in 2011.
+Holliday put up a career .293/.380/.494 line for St. Louis, which, adjusted for ballpark factors, was actually better than he’d pulled off in Colorado.
+He made four All-Star teams, received NL MVP Award votes four times and ended up helping the Cards win a World Series title in 2011.
 And his final homer as a Cardinal might have been his most memorable.